jasonliang-dev/jasonliang-dev.github.io/src/batch-renderer.md

 Here is a list of changes that can be made to this renderer to improve its performance and efficiency:

-- Store uniform locations to avoid `glGetUniformLocation()` in `r_flush()`
+- Store uniform locations to avoid `glGetUniformLocation()` in `r_flush()`.
 - Create an index buffer to improve efficiency and memory usage when exclusively drawing quads.
 Drawing a quad would need four calls to `r_push_vertex()` instead of six.
-- Create multiple buffers and store them into buckets, where each bucket is associated with a texture ID, reducing draw calls and state changes when texture changes are interleaved.
+- Create multiple buffers and group them based on texture to minimize state changes.